 A little bit of history: Like other smaller Polish cities, Wroclaw’s history as told today starts around the 800s, when it was a small village.
 The territory was known as Silesia.
 Along with Katowice, Wroclaw is one of the prime Silesian cities.

 The town square that you see today actually dates to the 13th century, and the town’s sentiments stuck with the town square.
 The city has been in the hands of Bohemian, Austrian, Prussian, and Nazi rulership since the 1300s.
-However, it’s fascinating that over hundreds of years, the citizens identified (or wanted to identify) with Poland and the term Silesia is still used.
+However, it’s fascinating that over hundreds of years, the citizens identified (or wanted to identify) with Poland and the term Silesia is still used to describe this area.

 Wroclaw has a few essentials.
 The absolutely must-see is the Rynek, or town square, with the City Hall.
 This gothic building is one of the most beautiful I’ve seen!
+It was started in 1299 and you can explore these old foundations.
+As you can guess, it was built and expanded on during the Gothic period.
+I think the additions made over centuries make it so much more charming.
+It was actually abandoned and deteriorated in the early 20th century but after World War II came, the locals decided to restore the old building.
 You can explore the inside for a small fee.
 The museum inside is actually quite small (it’s a museum of Bourgeoise art), but if you have the time, you may as well go in.
+The building also used to hold one of the oldest restaurants in Europe but closed months before I visited.
+How ironic is that?
 The town square itself is very colourful and filled with cafes.
-Poland doesn’t have a lot of tourists so it’s actually not that busy or crowded.

 Something that’s fun and unique to Wroclaw is to find all the gnomes that are spread throughout the city.
 These little guys started as a piece of fun in a communist regime, and now businesses pay to have one outside their front door.
-You’ll notice that the gnomes often reflect their environment- the photo below was taken at the Opera House.
+You’ll notice that the gnomes often reflect their environment- the photo below was taken at the Opera House, so they’re dressed as if they’re in an opera.
 Apparently more gnomes get added frequently and it’s something that makes Wroclaw charismatic.
 If you’re so inclined, you can buy a gnome map at a tourist counter.

 There were a lot of other museums I discovered once arriving in Wroclaw.
-There’s the Panorama Raclawicka, which is a panoramic painting of the battle.
-In keeping with elements of Polish culture, the Museum of Pana Tadeusza is dedicated to the Polish poem.
+There’s the Panorama Raclawicka, which is a panoramic painting of the Battle of Racławice by a group of Polish painters including Jan Styka and Wojciech Kossak.
+In keeping with elements of Polish culture, the Museum of Pana Tadeusza is dedicated to the Polish poem by writer Adam Mickiewicz.
 The museum looks to give a holistic experience to the poem, including information about the time period.
 I honestly hadn’t heard of either of those but it’s fascinating that they could run successful museums off of single works.
 Some other offbeat museums include the Museum of Architecture, Ethnographic Museum (which covers the Silesian identity), and the Museum of the University of Wroclaw, which has a variety of exhibitions.
 Something’s always closed when I come across the world to visit, and this time it was the University of Wroclaw.
 The exterior is quite beautiful though.

 Wroclaw is such a fun city.
 There are lots of colours, gnomes hiding in every corner, and there’s plenty to do beyond the typical history museum and church.
 This city stays true to its Silesian heritage and there’s a lot you can of resources available to learn more about it.
 If you’re looking for a laid back city break with a lot of history, Wroclaw just may be the place to go to.